21 Tips For First-Time Thru-Hikers

 2. Know The Pitfalls – Then Avoid Them

 The tough truth is that most people setting out to complete a thru-hike don’t make it the entire way.
+Super reliable statistics are hard to come by but somewhere in the ballpark of 25% of hikers who set out to complete one of the big three hikes actually do it.
 If you want to be part of the minority that do, it’s good to know where others have fallen short.
-Knowing these common pitfalls will help you to avoid an early exit.

-It’s easy to romanticize the idea of thru-hiking from the comfort of your couch, but it doesn’t always feel that way on the trail.
+• Unrealistic expectations – It’s easy to romanticize the idea of thru-hiking from the comfort of your couch, but it often doesn’t feel romantic on trail.
 Your hike will take many months of very hard work.
 It won’t always be exciting and the terrain won’t always be picturesque.
 It will be intensely rewarding, just don’t expect an easy stroll.

-Thru-hiking is tough on your body, and even tougher on your brain.
+• Mental fatigue – Thru-hiking is tough on your body, and even tougher on your brain.
 There will be times where you’re exhausted, sore, hungry, cold, filthy, and wet.
 There will also be times where you’re homesick, lonely, and bored out of your mind.
 It takes mental fortitude not to give up in those moments.
-Just remember, it will get better and there’s only one way to eat an elephant – one bite at a time.
+Just remember, it will get better.
+The saying “the only way to eat an elephant is one bite at a time” is as true about thru-hiking as anything else.

-Thru-hiking puts an incredible amount of stress on your muscles, bones, and joints.
-It’s critical that you take excellent care of your body while you hike.
+• Physical injury / sickness – Thru-hiking puts an incredible amount of stress on your muscles, bones, and joints.
+It’s critical that you take excellent care of your body before and during your hike.
 With the right training, preparation, and daily stretching you’ll keep your body running strong.
 Injuries and illnesses that take weeks to heal will likely end your trip early.

 Photo credit: Dave Collins (CleverHiker.com)